You are here

 Usually, people can have different opinions and continue to work together toward common goals.
 However, sometimes differences in opinion or personal beliefs can result in workplace conflict.
 If you and another employee are having difficulty communicating or working together, Employee Relations can offer advice, answers to questions, and provide information about resources available to employees to promote a productive and positive work environment.

-The Employee Relations staff has developed a Manager/Supervisor Toolkit and other various Training and Development resources to provide Indiana State University managers and supervisors with some of the resources and information they need to be successful, including but not limited to tips on documenting employee performance, coaching for success, and conflict resolution.
-Please also refer to the Training and Development resources.
+The Employee Relations staff has developed various Training and Development resources to provide Indiana State University managers and supervisors with some of the resources and information they need to be successful, including but not limited to tips on documenting employee performance, coaching for success, and conflict resolution.

 In the event that an employee separates employment with Indiana State University, you will need information about benefits, property that should be returned to ISU, as well as other important information.
 Please refer to the Separation Checklist for a list of items to complete before your last day of employment.